 - Asynchronous “nuts-and-bolts” mini-workshops on how to establish and develop your teaching and learning program or center;

 - Collaboration and networking time with other new educational developers;

 - Mentoring and support from our amazing facilitator team;

-- Workshop materials, an INED Welcome Pack delivered to your door, prizes and giveaways, and much, much more!
+- Workshop materials, an INED Welcome Pack, prizes and giveaways, and much, much more!

 The 2019 INFD took place July 29–August 2, 2019 at the UNCG campus with hotel accommodations at the Marriott Greensboro Downtown.